 How does this translate to exercise?

-Depending on your body type you may be better suited to a particular type of activity and by that I mean you will find it easier.
-Ectomorphs will find it easier to run distances, Endomorphs will find it easier to do slow sustained cardio and weights and Mesomorphs will find it easier to weight train with small amounts of high-intensity cardio.
+Depending on your body type you may be better suited to a particular type of activity, and by that I mean you will find it easier.
+Ectomorphs will find it easier to run distances.
+Endomorphs will find it easier to do slow sustained cardio and weights.
+Mesomorphs will find it easier to weight train with small amounts of high-intensity cardio.

 How does a riders body type affect their riding?

-will often feel fatigued more easily as they have less muscle mass and they burn energy at a higher resting rate when doing nothing.
-When they are active, the body will choose to use muscle as an energy source when glycogen (carbohydrates) are depleted and because the body has little fat stores, it is the only other option available.
+Will often feel fatigued more easily as they have less muscle mass and they burn energy at a higher resting rate when doing nothing.
+When they are active, the body will choose to use muscle as an energy source when glycogen (carbohydrates) are depleted.
+This is because the body has little fat stores, so it’s the only option available.

-For you, nutrition is key.
+Nutrition is key.
 If you are riding regularly each week, or multiple horses you are more likely to ‘burn out’.
-Whilst us equestrians push through, you will more often than not be surviving on caffeine, high sugar foods, fruit, and snacks.
+Whilst we equestrians push through, you will more often than not be surviving on caffeine, high sugar foods, fruit, and snacks.

-By eating more of the right foods (nutritionally rich protein, carbs, and fat), you are highly unlikely to put on fat, however, if you continue to not feed your body what it needs you to put yourself at risk from injury.
-A ratio of roughly 50% of calories should be from good carbs (not sugars) and 25% from both protein and fats.
+By eating more of the right foods (nutritionally rich protein, carbs, and fat), you are highly unlikely to put on fat.
+However, if you continue to not feed your body what it needs you put yourself at risk from injury.
+A ratio of roughly 50% of calories should be from good carbs (not sugars).
+25% from both protein and fats.

-can often feel sluggish with low energy levels.
+Can often feel sluggish with low energy levels.
 You will find it challenging to lose body fat and unfortunately will need to work harder than the other body types to lose it.
-When the body is active its primary source of energy will be glycogen and this is typically in abundance so the body rarely has to seek an alternative energy source.
+When the body is active its primary source of energy will be glycogen.
+This is typically in abundance so the body rarely has to seek an alternative energy source.